Do you reach for your phone at the merest opportunity?

 Wheel-in the metaverse

-We’ve been hearing in the news about plans to transform Facebook from a social media network into a “metaverse” within the next 5 years.
+We’ve all heard about Meta’s plans to launch their “metaverse” within the next 5 years.
 This has been described as “an embodied internet where instead of just viewing content – you are in it”.

 This sounds kind of exciting, though what might the impact be, in terms of the issues we’re already facing?
 Does it risk pulling us further away from the real world and heightening the various challenges faced around mental wellbeing, attention deficit and data privacy etc?